How are you to know, when your baby is hungry? Well, here we have a few suggestions on how to tell if your baby is hungry…

-- If your baby is younger than six weeks it’s always best to feed him every two hours.
-You do not need to stick to a fixed schedule…just make sure you breastfeed baby at least eight times every 24 hours.
+If your baby is younger than four weeks, it’s always best to feed him every two hours.
+You do not need to stick to a fixed schedule; just make sure you breastfeed your baby at least eight times, every 24 hours.

-- Babies who are always hungry ~ Some hungry babies like to breastfeed more often than every two hours and that is perfectly normal.
+Babies who are always hungry: Some hungry babies, like to breastfeed more often than every two hours, and that is perfectly normal.
 The first few weeks of constant feeding will help build a good milk supply.
-Worried about overfeeding baby?... read here.
+Worried about overfeeding your baby?

-- Some babies do not like to feed until they are full and might like to drink small amounts every hour or so…this is normal.
+Some babies do not like to feed until they are full, and might want to drink small amounts every hour or so, this is normal.